Oxfordshire

 The lowlands in the centre of the county are crossed by the River Thames and its tributaries, the valleys of which are separated by low hills.
 The south contains parts of the Berkshire Downs and Chiltern Hills, and the north-west includes part of the Cotswolds; all three regions are Areas of Outstanding Natural Beauty.
 The county's highest point is White Horse Hill (261-metre (856 ft)), part of the Berkshire Downs.[6]

-History edit
+History

 Oxfordshire was recorded as a county in the early years of the 10th century and lies between the River Thames to the south, the Cotswolds to the west, the Chilterns to the east and the Midlands to the north, with spurs running south to Henley-on-Thames and north to Banbury.

 Although it had some significance as an area of valuable agricultural land in the centre of the country, it was largely ignored by the Romans and did not grow in importance until the formation of a settlement at Oxford in the 8th century.
-Alfred the Great was born across the Thames in Wantage, Vale of White Horse.
+Alfred the Great was born across the Thames in Wantage, in the Vale of White Horse.
 The University of Oxford was founded in 1096, although its collegiate structure did not develop until later on.
 The university in the county town of Oxford (whose name came from Anglo-Saxon Oxenaford = "ford for oxen") grew in importance during the Middle Ages and early modern period.
 The area was part of the Cotswolds wool trade from the 13th century, generating much wealth, particularly in the western portions of the county in the Oxfordshire Cotswolds.
 Morris Motors was founded in Oxford in 1912, bringing heavy industry to an otherwise agricultural county.
-The importance of agriculture as an employer declined rapidly in the 20th century; currently[when?] under one per cent of the county's population are involved due to high mechanisation.[citation needed] Nevertheless, Oxfordshire remains a very agricultural county by land use, with a lower population than neighbouring Berkshire and Buckinghamshire, which are both smaller.
+The role of agriculture as an employer declined rapidly in the 20th century; currently[when?] under one per cent of the county's population are involved due to high mechanisation.[citation needed] Nevertheless, Oxfordshire remains a very agricultural county by land use, with a lower population than neighbouring Berkshire and Buckinghamshire, which are both smaller.

 During most of its history, the county was partitioned as fourteen divisions called hundreds, namely Bampton, Banbury, Binfield, Bloxham, Bullingdon, Chadlington, Dorchester, Ewelme, Langtree, Lewknor, Pyrton, Ploughley, Thame and Wootton.